Subscribe to updates

 Dacorum Local Cycling and Walking Infrastructure Plan (LCWIP)

-The panel was presented with the draft Road Safety Strategy, developed by the Hertfordshire Road Safety Partnership.
+The panel was presented with the draft Road Safety Strategy, developed in partnership with various agencies including Hertfordshire Police, the Office of the Police and Crime Commissioner, and the Fire Service.
 The strategy aligns with the national road safety targets, aiming for a 65% reduction in deaths and serious injuries by 2035, with a 70% reduction for children under 16.
-It adopts a 'Safe System' approach, acknowledging human error and focusing on creating a resilient system with multiple layers of protection.

 Bus Reform & Franchising Pilot and Statutory Franchising Assessment

-Alice Missler, Passenger Transport Manager, presented an update on Hertfordshire's participation in the Department for Transport's Bus Reform and Franchising Pilot Programme.
-The pilot explores how bus franchising powers, introduced by the Buses Act 2025, could be applied in non-metropolitan and rural areas.
+Hertfordshire County Council's participation in the Department for Transport's Bus Reform and Franchising Pilot Programme was discussed.
+The pilot aims to explore how bus franchising powers, introduced by the Buses Act 2025, could work in non-metropolitan and rural areas.
 Under a franchise model, the council would specify routes, fares, and service levels, then contract operators.

-Emerging findings suggest North and East Hertfordshire, including Stevenage, as the most suitable location for a pilot.
-The council is developing a pre-assessment business case and is seeking support in principle to progress to a full Statutory Franchising Assessment.
-This more rigorous process requires a comprehensive assessment, independent audit, and statutory public consultation.
-The DfT has indicated that additional funding may be available to support this next stage, and the panel supported the Director of Transport in submitting a funding application.
-Members discussed the potential for behavioural change, the importance of reliable information at bus stops, and the challenges and costs associated with electrifying bus fleets.
+Emerging findings suggest North and East Hertfordshire, including Stevenage, as the most suitable location for a pilot due to persistent challenges with service viability, low frequencies, and limited competition.
+The council is developing a Franchising Pre-Assessment Business Case and is seeking support in principle to progress to a full Statutory Franchising Assessment.
+This more rigorous process involves a comprehensive assessment, independent audit, and statutory public consultation.

 Attendees